kon172verma/Maximal-3D-Points/README.md

 * In my code, implement an array instead of a vector in 'AVL.h' to get better performance.

 * Thanks to Ayush Gupta (Teaching Assistant, for course COL-702) for generating the test cases.
-* Test cases first available on : http://www.cse.iitd.ac.in/~cs5140281/ec.html
+* Test cases given here, were first available on : http://www.cse.iitd.ac.in/~cs5140281/ec.html